wardellii/CyberSecurity-HomeWork-and-Projects/ELK Stack Project/README_Elk.txt

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.

 The load balancer restricts high traffic and ensures functionality.
 It helps prevent overloading servers as well as optimizes productivity and maximizes uptime.
 It adds resiliency by rerouting live traffic from one server to another causing it to eliminate single points of failure from attacks such as DDoS attack.

-Jump-box are highly secured computers that are never used for non-admin tasks. -They are comprehensive/lock-down secure admin workstations to decrease the chances of hackers/malware infection.
+Jump boxes are highly secured computers that are primarily used for admin tasks only.
+They are comprehensive/lock-down secure admin workstations so as to decrease the chances of hackers/malware infection.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log files and system resources
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log files and to monitor system resources

-- _Filebeat monitors log files and forwards the specified logs to Elasticsearch.
+- Filebeat monitors log files and forwards the specified logs to Elasticsearch.

-- Metricbeat collects andtransports metrics to Elasticsearch.
+- Metricbeat collects and transports metrics to Elasticsearch.

 The configuration details of each machine may be found below.